cea-hpc/modules/doc/source/modulefile.rst

  specified.
 When both options are set, forbidding is not applied if a match is found for ``--not-user`` or ``--not-group``.

- The :option:`--all` option set on :subcmd:`avail`, :subcmd:`aliases`,
- :subcmd:`whatis` or :subcmd:`search` sub-commands does not unveil forbidden modules.

- If a :mfcmd:`module-hide` and a :mfcmd:`module-forbid` commands target the same *modulefile*, the strongest hiding level is retained which means module is considered forbidden.
+ If a :mfcmd:`module-forbid` command applies to a *modulefile* also targeted by a :mfcmd:`module-hide --hard<module-hide>` command, this module is unveiled when precisely named to return an access error.

- The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
-It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).
+ The parameter *modulefile* may leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

  .. only:: html